 - When mowing your lawn, go ahead and do that row right down the middle that isn’t clearly on your side or the neighbors.
 Better yet, do one or two more after that.

 - Take a meal to a neighbor when you’ve heard of a challenge they have, such as a new baby, surgery or hospitalization, car accident, or job loss.
 It doesn’t have to be a gourmet meal; taking a hot pizza can lift spirits in times of trouble just by showing you care.
 Even though it is the thought that counts, be sure to double check for any allergies or aversions to ensure you’re really doing a kindness.

 - Help a friend clean house.
 A tidy environment often leads to calmer and clearer thinking.
+You can read small decluttering prompts here.
 You could be creating a better day for the entire household!
 (Don’t think about your own house for just a couple of hours!)

 - Do you have a neighbor that isn’t very mobile?
 Visit with them.
 Just pour a glass of water for each of you, then sit and listen to their stories with sincere interest.

 - Do you know someone in the diaper-buying season of life?
 Scan the newspaper for those high dollar coupons; you may be able to give $5 or $10 to someone who will look at you with loving gratitude for the next month, and the cost to you?
 Two whole minutes.